redhat-appstudio/managed-gitops/appstudio-shared/README.md

 operator-sdk create api --group appstudio --version v1alpha1 --kind Environment --controller

 # In all cases, answer `N` to the `Create Resource [y/n]` prompt from operator-sdk CLI.
+# These commands presume you have `domain: redhat.com` defined in your PROJECT
 ```

 #### Add the dependency to your go.mod